Chicago Picasso: Local and pop culture

 The Picasso was the site of an August 23, 1968, press conference in which Yippies Jerry Rubin, Phil Ochs, and others were arrested after nominating a pig — Pigasus — for president of the United States.
 This event was held days before the opening of the 1968 Democratic National Convention, which became known for its anti-Vietnam war protests.

-The sculpture was mentioned (and appears) in the 1980 film The Blues Brothers during the chase scene leading to the Richard J. Daley Center.
+The sculpture features briefly in the 1980 film The Blues Brothers during the chase scene leading to the Richard J. Daley Center.
 It can also be seen briefly in the 1993 film The Fugitive, as Harrison Ford, playing Richard Kimble, and his pursuers run across the plaza, and in the 1986 film Ferris Bueller's Day Off as people in and under a reviewing stand dance to a song sung by Matthew Broderick, who plays Bueller.
 The sculpture also makes an appearance in the 1988 film Switching Channels starring Kathleen Turner, Burt Reynolds and Christopher Reeve.

 The Chicago Picasso became and continues to be a well-known meeting spot for Chicagoans.
 Depending on the season and time of the month, there are musical performances, farmers' markets, a Christkindlmarkt, and other Chicago affairs which are held around the Picasso in Daley Plaza.